mentaldropouts/Quote-Generation-ML/README.md

 - Open the [Quote Generation Colab Notebook](#) in Google Colab.
 - Follow the instructions in the notebook for mounting your Google Drive.
+- Make sure the file location is the same in the file as your google drive

 ### 3. Customize